johnnyy-f/johnnyy-f/README.md

 ---

 ## 🤝 Let’s Connect
-I’m open to collaboration, freelance opportunities, or full-time roles where I can make a real impact with data.
+I’m open to collaboration, freelance opportunities, or full-time roles where I can make a real impact.

 📫 **Reach me on [LinkedIn](https://www.linkedin.com/in/johnnyyfranklin)** 📫 **jfranklinn08@gmail.com**
 💻 Explore my projects in this GitHub profile